-1. Attitude toward Christ determines whether we have eternal life or not, 1 Tim 1:16; 1 John 5:10-13, 20.
-The Greek word PISTEUO in John 3:36 is in the Present Tense that means you have eternal life the moment you believe and continue to have it.
+ATTITUDE TOWARD CHRIST DETERMINES WHETHER WE HAVE ETERNAL LIFE OR NOT, 1 Tim 1:16; 1 John 5:10-13, 20.
+The Greek word PISTEUO in John 3:36 is in the Present Tense which means, you have eternal life the moment you believe and continue to have it.
 See also John 5:24; 6:47.
 Therefore, a person has eternal life the moment he believes in the Lord Jesus Christ as his personal Savior.

-In prophesizing about the Cross Jesus made the point clear, John 3:14-16.
+In prophesizing about the Cross, Jesus made the point clear, John 3:14-16.

 John 4:14, “But whoever drinks of the water that I will give him shall never thirst; but the water that I will give him will become in him a well of water springing up to eternal life.”

-3. Eternal Life is mentioned 43 times in the New Testament.
-Even though “Eternal Life” was anticipated in the Old Testament, (“everlasting life”, Dan 12:2, “age to come”, Luke 18:30, etc.), its concept for the believer is a New Testament revelation.
+ETERNAL LIFE IS MENTIONED 43 TIMES IN THE NEW TESTAMENT.
+Even though “Eternal Life” was anticipated in the Old Testament, (“everlasting life,” Dan 12:2, “age to come,” Luke 18:30, etc.), its concept for the believer is a New Testament revelation.
 It is specially noted in the Gospel of John and 1 John.

 Dan 12:22, “Many of those who sleep in the dust of the ground will awake, these to everlasting life, but the others to disgrace and everlasting contempt.”

-ZOE used in Christianity has shades of meaning in Scripture, sometimes little different than BIOS which occurs only eleven times in the NT and refers to earthly life only.
+ZOE used in Christianity has shades of meaning in Scripture, sometimes a little different than BIOS, which occurs only eleven times in the New Testament and refers to earthly life only.
 ZOE is found in the following meanings:

-5. The word ZOE, (life), is sometimes used without adjective to denote eternal life, 1 John 5:12, in many instances AIONIOS, (eternal), is used to distinguish eternal life from ordinary physical life.
-The adjective AIONIOS corresponds to the noun AION which refers to life in general, or the age in which a life is lived.
+THE WORD “ZOE” (LIFE) IS SOMETIMES USED TO DENOTE ETERNAL LIFE, 1 John 5:12, in many instances AIONIOS, (eternal), is used to distinguish eternal life from ordinary physical life.
+The adjective AIONIOS corresponds to the noun AION, which refers to life in general, or the age in which a life is lived.

-6. The idea of eternity seems to be derived from the fact that eternity is a future age which eclipses other ages, and thus is the age pre-eminent.
-Hence, eternal life is that which anticipates and assures fellowship with God in eternity as well as having promise of entering into that eternal fellowship in time.
+THE IDEA OF ETERNITY SEEMS TO BE DERIVED FROM THE FACT THAT ETERNITY IS A FUTURE AGE WHICH ECLIPSES OTHER AGES, and thus is the age pre-eminent.
+Hence, eternal life is that which anticipates and assures fellowship with God in eternity, as well as having promise of entering into that eternal fellowship in time.

-7. The Scriptures describe but do not formally define eternal life.
-It is characterized as God’s life and the nearest approach to a definition is given in John 17:3 where Christ stated: “This is life eternal, that they might know you the only true God, and Jesus Christ, whom thou hast sent.”
+THE SCRIPTURES DESCRIBE BUT DO NOT FORMALLY DEFINE ETERNAL LIFE.
+It is characterized as God’s life, and the nearest approach to a definition is given in John 17:3 where Christ stated: “This is life eternal, that they might know you the only true God, and Jesus Christ, whom thou hast sent.”

-8. Eternal life is contrasted in Scripture with ordinary physical life.
+ETERNAL LIFE IS CONTRASTED IN SCRIPTURE WITH ORDINARY PHYSICAL LIFE.
 Though human life is endless in its duration, it does not possess inherently the qualities which enter into eternal life.
-Hence, one having physical life without eternal life is described as “dead in trespasses and sins”, Eph 2:1.
+Hence, one having physical life without eternal life is described as “dead in trespasses and sins,” Eph 2:1.
 The lack of eternal life is equated with the state of being unsaved, condemned, or lost, in contrast to those who have eternal life who are declared to be saved, and promised that they shall never perish, John 3:15-16, 18, 36; 5:24; 10:9.

-Mat 19:16, “And someone came to Him and said, “Teacher, what good thing shall I do that I may obtain eternal life?”
-17And He said to him, “Why are you asking Me about what is good?
-There is only One who is good but if you wish to enter into life keep the commandments”.”
+Mat 19:16-17, “And someone came to Him and said, “Teacher, what good thing shall I do that I may obtain eternal life?”
+17And He said to him, ‘Why are you asking Me about what is good?
+There is only One who is good but if you wish to enter into life keep the commandments.’”

 The rich young ruler is first of all an unbeliever.
-He has a plan for salvation which includes religion: keeping the law, self-righteousness and trying to keep the law, dependence upon his riches which is a part of his philosophy.
+He has a plan for salvation which includes religion: keeping the law, self-righteousness, and trying to keep the law, dependent upon his riches, which is a part of his philosophy.
 He is the type described in John 12:25.

 John 12:25, “He who loves his life loses it, and he who hates his life in this world will keep it to life eternal.”

-Jesus did not mean that it was possible to inherit eternal life by keeping the commandments any more than He meant that He was not good.
+Jesus did not mean that it was possible to inherit eternal life by keeping the commandments, any more than He meant that He was not good.
 Jesus wanted him to realize that keeping commands is not enough, human good works are not enough, self-righteousness is not enough.

-c.
 We, like the rich young ruler, are imperfect beings.
-An imperfect being can only come up with an imperfect plan and the best plan that we can devise is only good in time, never in eternity.
+An imperfect being can only come up with an imperfect plan, and the best plan that we can devise is only good in time, never in eternity.

-d.
-Whereas Christ is God, and as God He is perfect and therefore His plan is perfect and permanent resulting in eternal life.
+Whereas, Christ is God, and as God, He is perfect, and therefore His plan is perfect and permanent, resulting in eternal life.

 Warren Wiersbe notes.
 “Christ told him to keep the Law, not because the Law saves, but because we must be convicted by the Law before we feel the need to be saved by grace.
 This young man knew the Law, and the Law had served as a schoolmaster to bring him to Christ (Gal 3:24).
 Now the Law was serving as a mirror (James 1:22-25) to show the young man his real need.
 If he really tried to obey God’s Law, the man would discover how sinful he was!”
 (Expository Outlines of the New Testament.)

-This also compares with Rom 2:7, which is not a verse about obtaining eternal life but describes on what basis God judges, our works.
+This also compares with Rom 2:7, which is not a verse about obtaining eternal life, but describes on what basis God judges, our works.